Alexs-robotics/HexaCoreIO/README.md

 Added support for 8-bit Data bus Camera Refer to schematic for pinout

 # PCBWay
-Thank you PCBWay for sponsoring this project, your help has been very helpful and I'm glad we can work together!
+Thank you PCBWay for sponsoring this project, your help is appreciated and I'm glad we can work together!

 # License
 This design is open-source under the Apache Version 2.0 License.
 Contributions and modifications are encouraged!